Argonne-National-Laboratory/neml/doc/sphinx/install/linux.rst

 The :file:`util/` directory contains example bindings of NEML into C++, C, and Fortran codes.
 The CMake variable ``-D BUILD_UTILS=ON`` option compiles these example interfaces.
-During this option on requires a Fortran and C compiler.
+Turing this option on requires a Fortran and C compiler.
 Looking at these examples demonstrates how you can integrate NEML into your finite element code.